2020 Capital One QuicksilverOne Review – WalletHub

 - Roughly Average Regular APR: You certainly don’t want to be carrying much of a balance at the rate charged by the QuicksilverOne card because while 26.99% (V) is roughly in line with what you might expect from a credit card designed for people with limited credit, it’s still higher than the averages for “fair-credit” credit cards (22.84%) and secured credit cards (17.28%).
 If you plan to either finance upcoming purchases or transfer a balance, you can use WalletHub’s credit card calculator to plan your monthly payments and gauge how expensive incurring interest would ultimately be.

 Other Things To Consider

-- Credit Line-Increase Reviews: After paying your bill on time for five consecutive months, you will become eligible for a credit-line increase.
+- Credit Line-Increase Reviews: After six months, you will become eligible for a credit-line increase.
 That doesn’t mean you are guaranteed to get a higher spending limit, but one will be automatically applied if Capital One deems you worthy.
-Should you not receive a higher limit after promptly paying your bill for at least half a year, you can always just ask for one.
+Should you not receive a higher limit after half a year, you can always just ask for one.
 You can find some tips for doing so in our guide to getting a higher credit limit.

 Compared To The Competition